Slow Cooker Peach Chicken with Basil

 - 1 teaspoon granulated garlic powder

-- 6 medium peaches, no need to peel, sliced
+- 6 medium peaches, diced

 - ¼ cup tightly packed basil leaves, thinly sliced